-Signs A Parrot Will Bite
+Signs A Parrot Will Bite Someone

 Do Parrot Bites Hurt?

-The bite force is measured in pounds per square inch (PSI.)
+The bite force is measured in pounds per square inch (PSI).

-For comparison, the average adult human has a bite force of around 150 PSI, while a large dog – often considered the most frightening source of animal bites – has a bite force of up to 700 PSI.
+For comparison, the average adult human has a bite force of around 150 PSI, while a large dog – often considered the most frightening source of animal bites – has a bite force of up to 550 PSI.

-Macaws have the most powerful beak, with the green wing macaw having a bite force of up to 2,000 PSI.
-Cockatoos have nasty bites, and the African grey parrot has a bite force of around 400 PSI.
+Macaws have the most powerful beak, with the green wing macaw having the strongest bite force.
+Cockatoos have nasty bites, and African greys have a bite force of around 300 PSI.

 Why Do Parrots Bite?

-Imagine eating a meal with your family, and a free-roaming parrot swoops and steals food from your plate.
+Imagine eating with your family, and a free-roaming parrot swoops and takes food from your plate.
 You try to wrestle the food back from the bird, and it bites you in the melee.

 Fear And Self-Defense